hyperledger/caliper/docs/vNext/Fabric_Configuration.md

 * `transientMap`: _Map<string, byte[]>.
 Optional._ The transient map to pass to the contract.
 * `invokerIdentity`: _string.
 Optional._ The name of the user who should invoke the contract.
 If an admin is needed, use the organization name prefixed with a `#` symbol (e.g., `#Org2`).
 Defaults to the first client in the network configuration file.
 * `targetPeers`: _string[].
 Optional._ An array of endorsing peer names as the targets of the transaction proposal.
 If omitted, the target list will include endorsing peers selected according to the specified load balancing method.
+* `targetOrganizations`: _string[].
+Optional._ An array of endorsing organizations as the targets of the invoke.
+If both targetPeers and are specified then targetPeers will take precedence
 * `orderer`: _string.
 Optional._ The name of the target orderer for the transaction broadcast.
 If omitted, then an orderer node of the channel will be used, according to the specified load balancing method.
 * `channel`: _string.
 Optional._ The name of the channel on which the contract to call resides.